artefactual-labs/ansible-haproxy-decision/README.md

   you need to source binaries from somewhere other than the defaults.
 - Supply additional messages or groups for the Cookie Guard SPOA using the `messages` or `group_definitions` structures.
+- Manage the Decision policy tree by setting `haproxy_decision_manage_decision_policy: true` and filling `haproxy_decision_decision_policy` with a mapping that matches the YAML schema documented upstream.

 Example release override: